-Unfortunately, due to the ongoing pandemic, I have yet to experience much of the University on campus.
-However, what I can say is that even with the online learning via Solent Online Learning (SOL), my lecturers have been amazing.
-They have made me feel comfortable enough to approach them if I have any issues and have really gone the extra mile to try engaging and educating us.
+Along with the online learning via Solent Online Learning (SOL), my lecturers have been amazing.
+They have made me feel comfortable enough to approach them if I have any issues, and have really gone the extra mile to try engaging and educating us.

 What are your career aspirations for after university?
 I am considering taking the extra step and possibly deciding to do a master's in either psychology or sociology.
 I am really enjoying my course and would like to further my knowledge.
 Due to the current climate the world is in, mental health is becoming even more of a serious issue, and I would like my future career to have mental health as its core focus.